 - Chapter 35 Survivors’ and Dependents’ Educational Assistance Program (DEA)*

 The U.S. Department of Veteran’s Affairs (VA) administers a variety of benefits and services that provide financial and other forms of assistance to service members, veterans, their dependents and survivors.
 One of these benefits provides assistance to those who are pursuing a college education.
 Students may contact the VA to inquire about this benefit either by phone or through the GI Bill website.
-Please note that Central Christian College does not have access to VA records and are not able to identify program eligibility.
+Please note that Central Christian College of Kansas does not have access to VA records and are not able to identify program eligibility.
 For more information or to inquire about eligibility, please contact the VA directly.

 Phone: 1-888-GI BILL-1 (1-888-442-4551)